 We encourage you to push yourself, to take advantage of this challenge as a way to explore topics or formats or genres that you otherwise wouldn’t try.
 But this isn’t a test.
 No one is keeping score and there are no points to post.
 We like books because they allow us to see the world from a new perspective, and sometimes we all need help to even know which perspectives to try out.
 That’s what this is – a perspective shift – but one for which you’ll only be accountable to yourself.

 So, just about half way into the year, here’s a list of my progress so far.

 - Read a book about sports.

-- Read a debut novel.
-The Bones of the Past by Craig A. Munro
+- Read a debut novel. source link The Bones of the Past by Craig A. Munro

-- Read a book about books.
-Into The Woods by John Yorke
+- Read a book about books. go to site Into The Woods by John Yorke

 - Read a book set in Central or South America, written by a Central or South American author.

 - Read a book by an immigrant or with a central immigration narrative.

 - Read a book published between 1900 and 1950.